Prototypes

 The question is: how to go about this?

 Our low-cost methodology saves you money because we do not focus initially on product design but on proof-of-concept engineering.
 We make a prototype, test it and if necessary, develop it so that it works as well as possible.
+Our focus is on creating a product that works, aesthetics come later.

 "The biggest emotion in creation is the bridge to optimism..."